cdktf/cdktf-provider-cloudflare/docs/rateLimit.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.rateLimit.RateLimitActionResponse">RateLimitActionResponse</a>

-response block.
+A custom content type and reponse to return when the threshold is exceeded.

+The custom response configured in this object will override the custom error for the zone.
+This object is optional.
+Notes: If you omit this object, Cloudflare will use the default HTML error page.
+If "mode" is "challenge", "managed_challenge", or "js_challenge", Cloudflare will use the zone challenge pages and you should not provide the "response" object.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/rate_limit#response RateLimit#response}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/rate_limit#response RateLimit#response}

 ---